 When I’m lonely, comfort might come through a friend dropping by.
 When I’m tired, it’s an afternoon nap.
 But when I’m feeling overwhelmed or discouraged, or like I miss someone very much, just point me to the kitchen.

 Cooking is such a gift, you know?
-You can walk into the kitchen with a million things on your mind – the client you lost at work, the list of things you have to finish by Monday, the way that long phone call just ended – and grab something off the counter, say, five green apples, crisp and tart and beautifully tangible, able to be held in your hand in the way ideas and anxieties and conversations can’t.
+You can walk into the kitchen with a million things on your mind – the client you lost at work, the list of things you have to finish by Monday, the way that long phone call just ended – and grab something off the counter.

-Warm and fragrant, this version shows something very important, that sometimes an hour in the kitchen is the very definition of comfort, especially when it ends with something good to eat, and you can follow its steps almost mindlessly – freeing you up to, you know, think, pray, sing or, do nothing else at all, while your hands lead your mind in the very important task of mixing together something sweet, spiced and, most importantly, able to be eaten with a big spoon.Print
+I find this to be particularly true when it ends with something good to eat, made with steps that you can follow almost mindlessly – freeing you up to think, pray, sing, meditate, or do nothing else at all, while your hands lead your mind in the very important task of mixing together something sweet and spiced, to be savored spoonful after spoonful.Print

 - 1/4 cup water

-- Peel and core the apples, then dice them into small, similar-sized chunks.
+- Peel and core the apples, and then dice them into small chunks.